 As the first guests start to experience the newly refurbished Singita Boulders Lodge, we celebrate the achievements of the talented people behind the stunning new look.
-Responsible for the vision, creative direction, interior architecture and design is Boyd Ferguson and his team from Cécile & Boyd, assisted by architect Sally Tsiliyiannis from GAPP Architects & Urban Designers.
+Responsible for the vision, creative direction, interior architecture and design is Boyd Ferguson and his team from Cécile & Boyd.
+Drawing inspiration from the natural setting and environment and responsible for recreating the lodge’s physical spaces is architect Sally Tsiliyiannis from GAPP Architects & Urban Designers.
 Every effort has been made to reuse and recycle all the building materials, as Sally explained in a recent report from the site while the work was under way:

 “Every door broken out has been repositioned somewhere else.
 Nearly all the new balustrading is actually just sections of the old balustrade removed from elsewhere and re-used.

 By this time next week, literally 100% of the stones from demolished walls will have been reused.
 Natural features that were previously covered up have been uncovered and new decking has been carefully shaped around these so they are now main features within the design.
 Superfluous areas of decking have been cut back to make way for more foliage and where decks have been lowered the views of the river are less obstructed.
 Nearly all the building rubble is being used as backfill for the new gabion walls to minimise waste.”

 This environmentally sensitive approach is an extension of Singita’s dedication to ecotourism and “touching the earth lightly”.
 Environmentally conscious hospitality, sustainable conservation and the empowerment of local communities is the guiding light for everything we do.
 You can find out more about our sustainable practices on the website, as well as a recent success story in Tanzania, where Singita Mara River Tented Camp has become our first “off the grid” property, setting a benchmark for responsible but luxurious travel.